General criterion for non-Hermitian skin effects and Application: Fock space skin effects in many body systems

 using the topological origin of the non-Hermitian skin effect \cite{Nakai2024}.

 In our general setup for non-Hermitian skin effects, no topological description has been known yet, so the same topological argument does not work.
-Instead, we have the following theorem to estimate the lower bound of $\kappa(\hat{V})$ \footnote{ See Sec.~\ref{sec:proof_of_condition_number_inequality} for the more accurate statement and the proof of Theorem~\ref{thm:2}. }.
+Instead, we have the following theorem to estimate the lower bound of $\kappa(\hat{V})$ \cite{SM}.

 \begin{Theorem} Let $\hat{H}$ be a diagonalizable operator on $\mathcal{H}$ and $\ket{\psi_1},\ket{\psi_2},\ldots,\ket{\psi_{\xi+1}}$ be normalized (right) eigenstates of $\hat{H}$.
 Then, if all the $\xi+1$ eigenstates $\ket{\psi_1},\ket{\psi_2},\ldots,\ket{\psi_{\xi+1}}$ are $\Lambda$-localized with the threshold $\Lambda\le\dfrac{1}{\sqrt{D-\xi}}$, the condition number $\kappa(\hat{V})$ of the operator $\hat{V}$ diagonalizing $\hat{H}$ has the lower bound